Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Methodology

-\textbf{Feature-wise Constraints} The feature-wise constraints enforce the statistical behaviors (collective property) of the predicted probability features of $\mathbf{P}^u$ columns to follow the prior Multinoulli distribution with $\mathbf{y}^U = [\mathbf{0}_L^T \; \mathbf{p}_U^T]^T$.
-In particular, we aim to align the empirical mean and covariance of the predictions with the objective Multinoulli distribution's mean and covariance.

-The sample mean of a Multinoulli variable represents the probability distribution over the classes.
-We apply the distribution minimizing $f$-divergence ($KL$-divergence) objective as in equation \ref{eq:f-div-loss-mean} to align the true mean (distribution) defined in equation \ref{eq:true_mean} and empirical mean (distribution) calculated using equation \ref{eq:emp_mean}.
-To avoid the trivial solution of $\mathbf{P}^u$ by predicting fixed mean values and emerging clustering behavior, we enforce the empirical feature covariance matrix estimated using \ref{eq:cov-matrix}.
-Here, we compute the difference matrix between estimation covariance and expected covariance of equation \ref{eq:true_cov} and minimize the matrix Frobenius norm as in equation \ref{eq:cov-loss}.
+\textbf{Feature-wise Constraints} They enforce the statistical (collective) behaviors of $\mathbf{P}^u$ columns to follow the prior Multinoulli distribution with $\mathbf{y}^U = [\mathbf{0}_L^T \; \mathbf{p}_U^T]^T$ by aligning the empirical mean and covariance of the $\mathbf{P}^u_{*i}$ with the objective distribution.
+As the sample mean of a Multinoulli represents the empirical probability, we minimize their KL-divergence as in eq. \ref{eq:f-div-loss-mean} to align the true distribution defined in eq. \ref{eq:true_mean} and empirical mean calculated using eq. \ref{eq:emp_mean}.
+Besides relying on instance-wise loss to emerge cluster by avoiding the trivial solution of fixed mean values, we also regularize the estimated empirical covariance matrix \ref{eq:cov-matrix} by minimizing the Frobenius norm of difference matrix between empirical and true covariance of eq. \ref{eq:true_cov} as in eq. \ref{eq:cov-loss} \cite{hasan2023nev}.

-\textbf{Joint Optimization:} We jointly optimize the learning objective \ref{eq:joint_op} of a weighted ($\lambda$) sum of the discussed losses alternatively by utilizing $\mathbf{P}^l$ and $\mathbf{P}^u$.
+\textbf{Optimization:} We jointly optimize the weighted ($\lambda$) sum of the discussed losses \ref{eq:joint_op1} alternatively utilizing $\mathbf{P}^l$ and $\mathbf{P}^u$.